nshalabi/RunShell64/README.md

 # RunShell64
-## Small utility to help in x64 and x86 shellcode analysis and debugging
+## Small utility to help in x86/x64 shellcode analysis and debugging

 # Release Notes